BVOP™ Certified Project Manager

 During the process, the proposed interface designs may change rapidly as the designers try out different designs and the users give feedback on them.
 This does not need a formal change process.
 At some point, however, a decision needs to be taken that the design is now in a satisfactory state for constructing the system.
 At this point, the design will need to be frozen; in other words, the design is baselined.
 If changes are needed to the design after it has been baselined, then rigorous change control is needed because of their potential impact on the processes that use the design.

 The idea of baselines was introduced in Chapter 3 with regard to project plans.
-A baselined plan may be regarded as an agreed plan against which variations will be measured.
+A baseline plan may be regarded as an agreed plan against which variations will be measured.
 Any change to requirements could imply a potential change to the baselined plan.
-For projects, the baselines include the agreed scope and quality of work, schedule and costs.
-Project Management Academy teach these practices to be more optimized and shortened.
+For projects, the baselines include the agreed scope and quality of work, schedule, and costs.
+Project Management Academy teaches these practices to be more optimized and shortened.

 As noted in Chapter 3, these will tend to be interdependent.
 For example, if the scope of the work is expanded, then the cost will be increased.
 Similarly, cost or scheduled duration could be reduced by decreasing the functionality delivered.
 Variations on these baselines can be categorised as follows.

 Changes of scope and Development changes